strandriamanalina/tidying/README.md

    * Lastly, the character columns are transformed into factors with the purrr::modify_if() function.

-** The output is a long tibble with 6 named column and 679 734 rows with descriptive variable names. **
+** The output is a long tibble with 6 named column and 679 734 rows with descriptive variable names. ** The output is tibble named "tidy".

 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject :
 - This is done by using dplyr::group_by() then dplyr::summarise() : group_by uses the provided group "behind the scenes" then summarise takes the calculation by each provided group.

 ** The output is a tibble of 5 columns and 396 rows. **
+The output is tibble named "result".

 Is the output file really tidy ?